Trying to use your smartphone less? Get a smartwatch.

 - Track workouts.

 Really, it lets me do almost all the important stuff.
-The things I want to be able to do while I’m running errands, researching an article, or just not being distracted by my phone.
+The things I want to be able to do while I’m running errands, researching an article, or just not being distracted by my smartphone, so I can ultimately use it less frequently.
 It’s perfect as the always-at-hand device in a way that something as capable as my phone isn’t.

 You’ll need to make sure you choose a smartwatch platform that plays nice with your phone, but no matter which one you choose, you should be able to get most of the same benefits.
 There are, however, some limitations.
 The Apple Watch, as much as I like it, can’t do everything.
 It is, essentially, un-browsable—which is both good and bad.
 This means no doom-scrolling, but also no looking up recipes or quickly (and easily) buying things online.